Tuesday, 12 January 2010

 The season was coming to a close and I was on early shifts at work.
 Being keen to see a game at grounds where I'd already visited wherever possible, the fixture at Chalky Lane looked a good option.

 A train took me to Chessington South station, with the walk to the ground taking another ten minutes or so.
-I paid what I thought was a rather steep £7 admission to the youth on the gate, who told me that the programmes had sold out.
+I paid what I thought was a rather steep £7 admission to the youth at the gate, who told me that the programmes had sold out.

 A cup of steaming hot tea for £1 quenched my thirst as the teams came out.
-The long haired enthusiastic C&HU trainer had his reluctant charges doing a few warm up exercises.
-The pitch was hard and rutted with several bare patches near to the dug outs.
-Shouts of come on Baggy from the visitors bench looked to inspire their team.
+The long-haired enthusiastic C&HU trainer had his reluctant charges doing a few warm-up exercises.
+The pitch was hard and rutted with several bare patches near the dugouts.

-The support seemed to inspire Badshot Lea as they started by far the brighter side and with a bit of fortune would have taken the lead.
-However, the fifty fifty challenges were being won by the physically stronger home side and they knew it.
-Their big number five, who I think was Victor Martin ran the show from a deep midfield come defensive role as he used the ball sensibly and found himself in acres of space.
+However, the fifty-fifty challenges were being won by the physically stronger home side and they knew it.
+Their big number five, who I think was Victor Martin ran the show from a deep midfield-come defensive role as he used the ball sensibly and found himself in acres of space.

-The floodlights came on after twenty five minutes as the smell of the country wafted over the stand and I listened to Wigan Athletic's vital Premier League clash with Swansea City.
-After half an hour C&HU had an effort cleared off the line, but they were not to be denied a couple of minutes later when a low shot hit the foot of the post before Daniel Harding tapped the ball into the empty net.
+The floodlights came on after twenty-five minutes as the smell of the country wafted over the stand and I listened to Wigan Athletic's vital Premier League clash with Swansea City.
+After half an hour C&HU had an effort cleared off the line.

-Theo Woodhouse could have stretched the lead when through on the stroke of half time, but he somehow managed to hit the same post as earlier with his effort.
-I retired to the tea bar for another cuppa and an excellent cheese burger for £3.
+I retired to the tea bar for another cuppa and an excellent cheeseburger for £3.
 It was advertised that the burgers and hot dogs were sourced from a local supplier, and I thought that this was evident in the quality.

 The scores were levelled five minutes into the second period after the referee pointed to the penalty spot following an innocuous trip on a Baggy forward.
 Josh Pearson slotted home the spot kick and celebrated by mimicking the pros by whipping off his shirt and running to his bench in mock fashion.
 I'm not sure that the referee saw the funny side of it.

-Apart from a scramble in the Baggy box soon afterwards, the game went downhill and became very poor end of season fare.
+Apart from a scramble in the Baggy box soon afterwards, the game went downhill and became very poor end-of-season fare.
 The players looked tired and the pitch didn't always help them.
 I left with five minutes remaining to ensure I caught the hourly train back to the city.

 It hadn't been the greatest game ever, but I was still glad to tick off another venue.